Jaane Kahan Se Aayi Hai: Reception

-The film received mixed reviews from critics.
-It holds a negative aggregate rating of 4.0/10 at Review Gang.
 Taran Adarsh from Bollywood Hungama rated it 2.5/5 and added "Jaane Kahan Se Aayi Hai is a time-pass movie...
 You won’t be that disappointed with this one."
+Kaveree Bamzai of India Today gave it 1 out of 5, writing, "Riteish is a fine actor, who deserves much better than a script that has been slapped together by a bunch of juveniles, and directed by the head juvenile."
+Sukanya Verma of Rediff.com gave the 2 out of 5, writing, "The only reason you're able to keep pace with the irregularities in the script's momentum is because of its young, efficient cast."

 Music

 The music of Jaane Kahan Se Aayi Hai is composed by Sajid–Wajid to lyrics penned by Sameer.
 The soundtrack received notably mixed critical response and did well at stores.
 A review said, "They (the composer duo) are back to their usual stuff in Jaane Kahan Se Aayi Hai.
 The soundtrack has retention value and the potential to stand out."